HermannMuna/hello-world/README.md

 # hello-world
-Just to learn Github can help me manage my projects
+Just to learn how Github can help me manage my projects